 In February 1969 I was an Air Force officer on temporary duty at McChord AFB, Tacoma, Washington.
 I had bought a New Testament, and I found myself reading it night after night.
 The truth of the Gospel broke through, and I willingly accepted Jesus as my Lord and Savior all alone there in my room on base.
 How could this happen?
 Why?
 Because Jesus, the wonderful Son of God, left heaven and came to earth to seek and to save the lost sinner Jim.
 And He did that also for each one of you!

 2) Why did God send Jesus to earth? — "that we might live through Him."
-God the Father sent His Son Jesus from heaven to earth, died for our sins, and rose again from the dead to enable us to move from death to life (John 5:24).
+God the Father sent His Son Jesus from heaven to earth, where He died for our sins and rose again from the dead to enable us to move from death to life (John 5:24).
 From eternal condemnation in hell to eternal life in heaven.
 And Jesus gives this eternal life to all who will “turn to God in repentance and have faith in our Lord Jesus” (Acts 20:21).
 What a wonderful demonstration of God's love for us.

 Before His death and resurrection — and long before ours — Jesus promised, “Because I live, you also will live” (John 14:19).
 He has delivered from fear of death (Hebrews 2:15) all who repent and believe in Him and has granted us eternal life in His glorious presence.

-3) God the Father sent Jesus “to bless you.”
+3) God the Father sent Jesus to this world “to bless you.”
 God is not a vindictive, hostile God.
 He loves you!
 His heart and His intention are to forgive your sins and to bless you.
-And He does that through Jesus by…
+And He does that through Jesus by (#4, just below)...